Written by:

 Lorazepam (Ativan) Detox

 Lorazepam is a popular benzodiazepine due to its fast-acting properties.
-Detox often involves a more rapid reduction in dose, typically over the course of a few days, with medical professionals providing close supervision and support.
+Detox often involves a more rapid reduction in dose, typically over the course of a few days, with medical professionals providing close supervision.

 Alprazolam is a widely prescribed short-acting benzodiazepine.
-The detox process for alprazolam also involves a rapid reduction in dose, which is safest under medical supervision.
+The detox process for alprazolam also involves a rapid reduction in dose, which is safest under medical supervision and support for a successful withdrawal.

 How benzodiazepines affect the brain and body